 But a warning, use it to refine your approach not define it.
 A strange thing happens when people see calorie numbers, they all of a sudden forget all reason and think there is something definitive and final in the numbers.
 The numbers should always be used as a guide only.
 Your metabolism is a thermostat, not a calculator and it is in constant adjusting mode.
 Getting caught in the numbers will screw you almost every time.

 3) Lose weight.
 Fat loss and weight loss are not the same so you need to have a better way to measure things than just weight.
 If you are still just measuring weight, you might as well just give up now.
-You can’t assess shit with just a weight measurement.
-If you have not yet got past looking only at scale numbers, it is a sure sign you are still a dieter and missing the point.
+You can’t assess anything with just a weight measurement.
+If you have not yet gotten past looking only at scale numbers, you are still a dieter and missing the point.
 We developed a tool that looks at weight, muscle, fat and even shape change.
 Check it out here:

 So, that’s it.
 That is the way it is done.
 I recognize this throws some people out of their comfort zone because they have a hard time viewing things from this new perspective.
 As a result they revert back to the old comfortable calories out, calories in viewpoint.
 It is normal, so take your time with this and really think about how it works.
 For some help, check out the post below from our facebook page and follow the discussion